eichelb4rt/ArXiv-Notifications/README.md

 You can set everything you need in the `config.json` file:
 - `keywords`: Keywords to search on ArXiV.
+The lists represent a disjunktive normal form (DNF).
+That is, the lists are concatenated with OR, the entries of each list with AND.
 - `preferences`: Your personal preferences for creating the summaries.
 This will be added to the LLM prompt.
 - `emails`: To whom the emails will be sent.
 - `last_date`: Start date for search (up to today, format YYYY-MM-DD)